Updated: Jun 7

 Risk Factors of Depression

-- A family history of the condition, - Major life changes, - Certain medications, - Chronic health problems ( disease lasting for more than three months) and - Substance abuse (substance abuse, also known as drug abuse, is use of a drug in amounts or by methods which are harmful to the individual or others) - Childhood abuse, either physical, sexual or psychological, are all risk factors for depression.
+- A family history of the condition, - Major life changes, - Certain medications, - Chronic health problems ( disease lasting for more than three months) and - Drug abuse (substance abuse) means use of harmful drugs in high amounts or by harmful methods. - Physical, sexual or psychological abuse of children (childhood abuse) are risk factors for depression.

 Complications of Depression